Northern Counties Committee: Parliamentary approval

-The next stage was to obtain Parliamentary approval for the B&BR's original line plus a branch to Randalstown.
-A bill was duly lodged and came before a Committee of the House of Commons in April 1845.
+The next stage was to obtain parliamentary approval for the B&BR's original line plus a branch to Randalstown.
+A bill was duly lodged and came before a committee of the House of Commons in April 1845.
 Clauses were inserted at the Belfast Harbour Commissioners' request to protect them from possible competition from the harbour at Carrickfergus.
-The promoters were able to assuage the committee's fears that the works would be heavy and costly and the bill received Royal Assent on 21 July 1845 as "An Act for making a Railway from Belfast to Ballymena in the County of Antrim, with Branches to Carrickfergus and Randalstown".
+The promoters were able to assuage the committee's fears that the works would be heavy and costly and the bill received royal assent on 21 July 1845 as the Belfast and Ballymena Railway Act 1845 (8 & 9 Vict. c. lxxxi), "An Act for making a Railway from Belfast to Ballymena in the County of Antrim, with Branches to Carrickfergus and Randalstown".

 Building the line

 Lanyon immediately began preparations for building the line and placed advertisements for tenders for the construction of the railway.
 The contract was awarded to William Dargan.
 Orders were placed for rails and sleepers and locomotives were ordered from Bury, Curtis and Kennedy.

 Meanwhile, the directors were recruiting staff.
-A secretary was appointed in 1845, Ellis Rowland was appointed locomotive superintendent in 1847 and Thomas H. Higgin became manager in May 1848.
+A secretary was appointed in 1845, Ellis Rowland was appointed locomotive superintendent in 1847 and Thomas Houseman Higgin became manager in May 1848.

 By the spring of 1847, portions of the line were ready for ballasting and, as neither Dargan nor the B&BR had any locomotives, a second-hand engine was obtained from the Ulster Railway to carry out the work.
 While it had been hoped to open the line in November 1847, this was put back by the need to raise the embankment along the shore of Belfast Lough.

 Stations were built along the main line and the Carrickfergus branch.
 The most impressive was that at Belfast where Lanyon used his architectural talents to create an imposing classical design.